jesseatforlinx/new/platform/nxp/imx8mp/OK-MX8MPQ-SMARC_Hardware_Manual.md

 | <font style="color:rgb(51, 51, 51);">S157</font>| <font style="color:rgb(51, 51, 51);">TEST#</font>| <font style="color:rgb(51, 51, 51);">I OD CMOS</font>| <font style="color:rgb(51, 51, 51);">1.8to5V</font>| <font style="color:rgb(51, 51, 51);">PU 10k</font>
 | <font style="color:rgb(51, 51, 51);">S158</font>| <font style="color:rgb(51, 51, 51);">GND</font>| <font style="color:rgb(51, 51, 51);">-</font>| <font style="color:rgb(51, 51, 51);">-</font>| <font style="color:rgb(51, 51, 51);">-</font>

 <font style="color:rgb(51, 51, 51);">1: Configuring this pin for the output function requires adding an additional pull-up resistor to the 3.3 V supply.
 The resistance value depends on the IO drive capability required by the receiver.
-When the pin is configured as an input function, the CPU needs to be internally configured as a pull-up.</font>
+When the pin is configured as an input function, the CPU needs to be internally configured as a pull-up；</font>

-<font style="color:rgb(51, 51, 51);">2 : Depending on the internal pull-up of the i.MX8 MP SOC, the module itself has no pull-up or pull-down resistor.</font>
+<font style="color:rgb(51, 51, 51);">2 : Depending on the internal pull-up of the i.MX8 MP SOC, the module itself has no pull-up or pull-down resistor.</font；

-<font style="color:rgb(51, 51, 51);">3 : 在模块上，此引脚通过0Ω电阻器连接到MX8MP SOC的HDMI-CEC，默认为0Ω电阻器的空焊。</font>
+<font style="color:rgb(51, 51, 51);">3 :On the module, this pin is connected to the HDMI - CEC of the MX8MP SOC through a 0Ω resistor.
+By default, the 0Ω resistor is left un - soldered；</font>

-<font style="color:rgb(51, 51, 51);">4 : Depending on the internal pull-up of the i.MX8 MP SOC, the module itself has no pull-up or pull-down resistor.</font>
+<font style="color:rgb(51, 51, 51);">4 : Depending on the internal pull-up of the i.MX8 MP SOC, the module itself has no pull-up or pull-down resistor.</font；

 <font style="color:rgb(51, 51, 51);">5 ：This set of I2S signals can be configured as PCM signals to communicate with the WIFI \& BT module on the SoM, and by default, they are routed to the gold fingers of the FET-MX8MP-SMARC.</font>

 <font style="color:rgb(51, 51, 51);">These two sets of USB 2.0 and USB 3.0 TX/RX interfaces can be combined separately to form a fully functional USB 3.0 connection.</font>

-# 04_Hardware Interface
+## 4. Hardware Interface

-## 4.1 HDMI
+### 4.1 HDMI

-### 4.1.1 HDMI TX Controller
+#### 4.1.1 HDMI TX Controller

 4.1.1.1 Overview